nymtech/nym/sdk/typescript/examples/plain-html/README.md

 You can use this example as a seed for a new project.

+You will need to have the Rust WASM toolchain installed.
+Please [follow the instructions here](https://rustwasm.github.io/docs/book/game-of-life/setup.html) to install `wasm-pack` and then run the sample.

 Try out the chat app by running:

 ```